Hazor-Hellscream/Project-Hellscream-Info/README.md

 - Sunstrider Isle	1 - 20	Horde - Not Tested @ ??%
 - Swamp of Sorrows	40 - 60	Contested - Not Tested @ Alliance ??%	- Horde ??%
 - The Cape of Stranglethorn	30 - 60	Contested - Not Tested @ Alliance ??%	- Horde ??%
-- The Hinterlands	30 - 60	Contested - Not Tested @ Alliance ??%	- Horde ??%
+- The Hinterlands	30 - 60	Contested - Working @ Alliance 65% [9 Bugged Quests][Scripted]	- Horde ??%
 - Tirisfal Glades	1 - 20	Horde - Not Tested @ ??%
 - Twilight Highlands	84 - 90	Contested - Not Tested @ Alliance ??%	- Horde ??%
 - Vashj'ir	80 - 82	Contested - Not Tested @ ??%